GouthumKharvi/Car-Sales-Database-Management-System-using-SQL/README.md

 DELIMITER ;

 # Executing the update procedure to increase prices for cars manufactured in or after 2015 by $500,000
 CALL UpdateCarPrices(2015, 500000);

+# Conclusion:

+This SQL-based car sales database project provided a structured approach to managing and analyzing data related to car manufacturers, models, and sales.
+Through the use of various SQL queries and techniques, valuable business insights were drawn from the dataset.
+The project showcased how databases can be effectively used to store large amounts of structured data and how querying this data can assist in decision-making processes for businesses.